 Ben has been testing kitchen equipment and home goods at GearLab for several years.
 In that time, he has reviewed 200 products across an array of categories.
 He has worked in multiple commercial kitchens over the years and is an avid at-home cook.

 Jason has been part of the greater GearLab Team for multiple years.
 An avid adventurist, he has tested many products and written numerous reviews on camping gear.
 He recently combined his love for all things gear with a passion for cooking and now shares his insight on cooking-related products.
-Jason is no stranger to simmering with slow cookers, baking with mixers, and cooking up crispy fries with the best air fryers.
+Jason is no stranger to simmering with slow cookers, baking with mixers, and cooking up crispy fries with an air fryer.
 He has an eye for detail and likes finding the little things that make a product great to use.

 Analysis and Test Results